TELECOMMUNICATIONS IN ARMENIA

 In 2019, the European Union announced plans to assist Armenia towards developing its solar power capacity.
 The initiative has supported the construction of a power plant with 4,000 solar panels located in Gladzor. . is widely available in due to its geographical position and is considered a developing industry.
 In 2022 less than 2% of was generated by .The use of solar. .
 As of April 2019 ten 1 MW strong solar stations are installed.
 Solar and wind stations account for less than 1% of total installed electricity generation capacities.
 In April 2019 it was. . • • • • • • .
 According to the , Armenia has an average of about 1720 .
 In Armenia, , or water-heaters, are produced in standard sizes (1.38-4.12 square meters).
 Solar water-heaters can be used for space heating, solar. . • • • Armenia’s geography provides an ideal setting for solar power generation, with over 2,500 hours of sunshine annually.
 Recognizing this potential, the government introduced policies and subsidies to encourage the construction of solar farms and the adoption of rooftop solar systems. [pdf]

-How much electricity does Armenia produce a year?
+How much power does Armenia have?

 Where does Armenia's electricity come from?